Khan/wonder-blocks/packages/wonder-blocks-timing/docs.md

     ): IInterval;
 ```

+The `interval` function replaces the `setInterval` and `clearInterval` functions
+in the standard timer API.

 | | Flow&nbsp;Type | Default | Description |
 | --- | --- | --- | --- |
 | `action` | `()`&nbsp;`=>`&nbsp;`void` | _Required_ | The action to be invoked when the interval period occurs. |